TudorJude/DownShiftDriftServer/README.md

-# DownShiftDriftServer
+# jsContraction
-This is the playfab server code for Downshift Drift game.
+Used for jsContraction of server code.